-30% and $80%$ .
+Economics, Peter Jay of The Times and Gordon Pepper of W. Greenwell & Co., the stockbrokers - were correct.)
+The institutions therefore wanted to increase their equity weightings (that is, the proportion of their total assets in equities) while their money balances were exploding at annual rates of between 30 per cent and 80 per cent.
 As suggested in the analytical sketch above, the individual fund managers wanted to keep their cash ratios down, but - if they bought securities - they would be buying them mostly from other institutions.
-To use Minford's word, the money would be "reshuffled" between them.
+To use Minford's word, the money would be 'reshuffled' between them.
 But they would continue to have excess money holdings until share prices had increased.
 In practice stock exchange turnover soared and share prices rose dramatically.
-The Financial Times index of industrial ordinary shares climbed from $322.8$ (1 st July 1935 = 100) in May 1971 to $533.7$ a year later, an increase of $65.3%$ .
-(25) particularly in property Unfortunately, that was not the end of the story.
-The early 1970s were a period of considerable political and social uncertainty, and share prices were constrained by heavy selling by the personal sector.
+The Financial Times (FT) index of industrial ordinary shares climbed from 322.8 (1 July 1935 = 100) in May 1971 to 533.7 a year later, an increase of 65.3 per cent.

+Unfortunately, that was not the end of the story.
+The early 1970s were a period of considerable political and social uncertainty, with fears that Britain might become ungovernable because of excessive trade union power.
+Share prices were constrained by heavy selling by the personal sector.
 May 1972 was the stock market peak.
 Asset price buoyancy in the rest of 1972 and during 1973 was instead most marked in property.
 Both residential and commercial property registered enormous price increases, at a pace never before recorded in the UK's peacetime history.
 The economy as a whole was profoundly affected.
-The increase in real domestic 1973 saw big surge in domestic demand, demand in 1973 was 7.8%, almost the highest figure in the post-war period.
-The sequel to the cyclical excesses was a drastic rise in inflation (to over 25% in early 1975) and the worst recession since the 1930s, as policy-makers struggled to bring inflation down to an internationally acceptable figure. but 1975 saw money slowdown, slump in equity prices and recession Once cause of the slide in activity was a severe squeeze on company liquidity in 1974, which was a by-product of a decline in aggregate money supply growth.
-In the year to the end of 1973 M4 rose by 22.1%, but in the year to end-1974 it increased much more slowly, by only 10.8%.
+The increase in real domestic demand in 1973 was 7.8 per cent, almost the highest figure in the post-war period.
+The sequel to the cyclical excesses was a drastic rise in inflation (to over 25 per cent in mid-1975) and the worst recession since the 1930s, as policy-makers struggled to bring inflation down to an internationally acceptable figure.

+Once cause of the slide in activity was a severe squeeze on company liquidity in 1974, which was a by-product of a decline in aggregate money supply growth.
+In the year to the end of 1973 M4 rose by 22.1 per cent, but in the year to end-1974 it increased much more slowly, by only 10.8 per cent.
 The swing from monetary ease to restraint was more abrupt with an inflation-adjusted rate of money growth, because inflation was higher in 1974 than in 1973.
-Corporate and financial sector money saw more extreme movements than aggregate money in the downturn, in line with the long-run behaviour patterns and just as they had in the upturn.
-In the year to Q4 1973 financial sector money advanced by 35.1%; in the fist three quarters of 1974 it contracted.
+Corporate and financial sector money saw more extreme movements than aggregate money in the downturn, in line with the longrun behaviour patterns and just as they had in the upturn.
+In the year to Q4 1973 financial sector money advanced by 35.1 per cent; in the first three quarters of 1974 it contracted.
 Share prices started to fall in late 1973 and plunged in 1974, with the FT industrial ordinary index in November at little more than a third of its value in May 1972.
 Corporate sector money climbed by over a third in the year to Q4 1973, but declined by almost a tenth in the year to Q4 1974.
 Companies' attempts to protect their balance sheets were responsible for heavy rundowns in stocks and cutbacks in investment, while commercial property values slumped.